-NOTE: To assure additionnal protection during the initial engine break-in, 500 ml (18 imp. oz) of BLIZZARD OIL (P/N 496 0135 00) or the same quantity of Bombardier Injection oil should be added to gas for the first full gas tank filling.
+NOTE: To assure additionnal protection during the initial engine break-in, 500 mL (18 imp. oz) of BLIZZARD OIL (P/N 496 0135 00) or the same quantity of Bombardier Injection oil should be added to fuel for the first full fuel tank filling.